-Jonathon and Penelope, to be formal, are as I said cousins.
-Jon, tall, fair-haired, intellectual, permanently disheveled in appearance, is nearly sixteen, whilst Penny, short and slim, with red curls and freckles and the volatile temperament of the classic redhead, is fifteen, at a guess six months younger than her cousin.
-We meet them at Charing Cross Station, on their way to Rye and the Dolphin for the first time, anticipated an adventure to occupy the September fortnight before they return to their respective boarding schools.
+Jonathan and Penelope Warrender are cousins.
+Jon, tall, fair-haired, intellectual, permanently dishevelled in appearance, is nearly sixteen, whilst Penny, short and slim, with red curls and freckles and the volatile temperament of the classic redhead, is fifteen, a year younger than her cousin.
+We meet them at Charing Cross Station, on their way to Rye, one of the Cinque ports on the Sussex coast, for the first time, anticipating an adventure to occupy the September fortnight before they return to their respective boarding schools.

 Hidden treasure.
 A gang of crooks out to get it for themselves.
 Secret passages.
-Saville blatantly borrows from Blyton’s Famous Five in this book, and in one way or another, the formula will prevail for the remainder of the books.
-And the crooks themselves will reappear, again and again.
+Saville blatantly borrows from the Famous Five in this book, and gives himself a formula that he will apply to the rest of the series.
 But this is not a Famous Five book, and though the framework being built here might be a bit obdurate and repetitive, Saville brings things to his stories that Blyton does not.

-The villains are, however, predictably unpleasant.
-There are three of them, firstly Miss Ballinger, a stout woman with grey hair cut mannishly, with thick glasses, an artist who seemingly accidentally encounters the Warrenders at Charing Cross, a genuinely gifted artist who, despite her boorishness on the platform, is decent, friendly and even charming to Jon and Penny.
+The villains are predictably unpleasant.
+There are three of them, led by Miss Ballinger, a stout woman with grey hair cut mannishly, thick glassed, an artist who seemingly accidentally encounters the Warrenders at Charing Cross, a genuinely gifted artist who, despite her boorishness on the platform, is decent, friendly and even charming to Jon and Penny.
 But then she wants something out of them.

 Next, there is ‘Slinky’ Grandon.
 He’s actually the Dolphin’s manager, a holdover from Uncle Charles.
 He’s impeccably neat, always dressed in beautiful suits, with hair slicked back by scented oils and a pencil-thin moustache.
-Were we taking ‘Gay’ in a non-contemporary context, we might be suspicious of him, but this being the Forties, he is a suspicious, and ultimately weak character by dint of being ‘not-English’.
-He’s not supposed to know the Ballinger, but he’s her plant inside the hotel.
+Half a century on, we would be suspicious of his… nature, but in the Forties, and for children, he is a suspicious, and ultimately weak character by dint of being ‘not-English’.
+He is Ballinger’s plant in the Hotel

-Lastly, there’s Valerie, though she plays by far the minor role in the story.
-An attractive blonde, aged about twenty, she’s ostensibly the Ballinger’s niece, and certainly her go-between to Grandon.
-Penny hates her instantly, but that’s down to Valerie’s first appearance coming as an attempt to bribe Jon to hand over the secret papers that conceal the treasure’s whereabouts: Penny the redhead sees Jon’s attention to the older, and decidedly sexual girl, as a threat: she has a proprietress’s attitude to her cousin and accuses him of goggling (which he probably did, but not as much as Penny thinks).
+Lastly, and least important, there’s Valerie.
+An attractive blonde, aged about twenty, she’s ostensibly Ballinger’s niece, and her go-between to Grandon.
+Penny hates her instantly, but that’s because Valerie’s first appearance is an attempt to bribe Jon to hand over the secret papers that conceal the treasure’s whereabouts: Penny the redhead sees Jon’s attention to the older, and decidedly sexual girl, as a threat: she has a proprietress’s attitude to her cousin and accuses him of goggling.
+Which he probably did, but not as much as Penny thinks.

-The hunt for the treasure, given such a personal twist by Mrs Warrender’s evident need for it, is founded on an old box of old papers, left to Jon by his Great-Uncle Charles, along with a letter that is, indirectly, a death-bed message, from a man Jon never met.
-He and Penny are quick to solve the hidden clues, not that they can go any further with them, until, that is, an unfair extra clue turns up right at the end.
+The hunt for the treasure is founded on an old box of old papers, left to Jon by his Great-Uncle Charles, along with a letter that is, indirectly, a death-bed message, from a man Jon never met.
+He and Penny are quick to solve the hidden clues, though they can go any further with them, until an unfairly concealed second clue is sprung right at the end.

-Instead, first alone and then with the aid of the more professional Mortons, the Warrenders spend far more time trying to find out what the Ballinger’s crew already know, and keeping them from getting hold of the papers.
+Instead, first alone and then with the aid of the more experienced Mortons, the Warrenders spend far more time trying to find out what Ballinger’s crew already know, and keeping them from getting hold of the papers.

 Yes, the Mortons.
 This is a Lone Pine Club book and, halfway through, they finally arrive on the scene.
 Untypically, they arrive via the back door.

-It’s hardly surprising that the Mortons, including Mr Morton, are the Gay Dolphin’s first guests (they haven’t been able to make Shropshire this year for some unspecified reason).
-The Warrenders aren’t supposed to interact with the guests, but the first meeting takes place in their sleep: Jon and Penny fall asleep atop of Camber Castle and are woken by David Morton, climbing up unaware there are already others there, and inviting them to watch the show: the Twins have encountered Miss Ballinger, out painting, and are being exceedingly twinnish with her, to great and amusing effect.
+Naturally, the Mortons, unable to make Shropshire this year for some unspecified reason, are the Gay Dolphin’s first guests.
+The Warrenders aren’t supposed to interact with guests, but the first meeting takes place atop of Camber Castle, Jon and Penny fast asleep and disturbed by David Morton, inviting them to watch the show: the Twins have met Miss Ballinger, out painting, and are being exceedingly twinnish with her, for once to genuinely amusing effect.

-Ballinger and Grandon just abandon the children and flee the area, unfulfilled, though Valerie does show a spark of decency, throwing a stone to break the window and tossing in the doorkey so that the kids can get out in time.
+The menace of Ballinger is overwhelmed by the threat of the flood.
+She and her cohorts flee, abandoning the gang in a locked bungalow, though Valerie does display her only moment of decency by smashing a window and tossing in the keys.
+Everybody gets out in time, but they are cut off.
 They take refuge on high ground, though they’re stuck out there all night, whilst emergency attention is paid to the breach and repairing it.

 Once they’re rescued, taken back to the Dolphin and slept it off, Jon and Penny take the decision to explain their treasure hunting to the grown-ups.
-And this, once a further, previously overlooked clue, is found, leads directly to success.
-The storm has played a crucial part: an old tree, around which a wall has been built, has been blown down, and in its roots the treasure is found, by Jon and Penny, the latter of whom is allowed to take it up: a diamond necklace.
+Mr Morton finds the extra clue, which I still think is a cheat.
+But the storm has played a crucial part: an old tree, around which a wall has been built, has been blown down, and in its roots the treasure is found, by Jon and Penny, the latter of whom is allowed to take it up: a diamond necklace.

-So all is well, and there is even a letter from Peter (who could have been here had she been prepared to forsake her loyalty to her father) effectively giving the rest of the Club’s blessings to the Warrenders being added to the Club roster.
+So all is well, and there is even a letter from Peter, whose loyalty to her father has kept her from joining the Mortons, effectively giving the rest of the Club’s blessings to the Warrenders being invited to become Lone Piners.
 I mean, we’ve known that was coming practically since the first page, but the confirmation is worth having.

-Thus ends the first Lone Pine Club adventure outside of Shropshire, and taking no harm from the change of scene.
-Nevertheless, the main significance of The Gay Dolphin Adventure is that it is the beginning of the formula.
-From here onwards, there will be a certain sameness about the Lone Pine series, with the children, wherever they go, running into the criminal and the unpleasant.
-Kidnappings and imprisonments will become the order of the day, and the threat of real danger from natural forces will become a regular event.
+Thus ended the first Lone Pine Club adventure outside Shropshire, and taking no harm from the change of scene.
+Nevertheless, the main significance of The Gay Dolphin Adventure was that it began the formula.
+From here onwards, wherever the Club goes, they will run into the running into the criminal and the unpleasant.
+There will be other treasures.
+Villains will be foiled.
+Kidnappings and imprisonment will become the order of the day, especially for the Twins, and a climactic threat from natural forces will become a regular occurrence.
+Especially from water.